pipclark/Automated-running-of-multiple-SESSA-files-XPS-AES/README.md

 Automated running of multiple SESSA (simulation of electron spectra for surface analysis, NIST) simulations

 The scripts were adapted from the work of Yung-Chen Wang, where they kindly put the script in their PhD thesis (https://mobt3ath.com/uplode/books/book-82574.pdf)
-I added options for varying thickness, photon energy, and density, added the planar geometry morphology option, and removed some bugs.
+I added options for varying thickness (with various options), varying photon energy, added the planar geometry morphology option, and removed some bugs in both scripts.

+Essentially the first script will look at an excel file were you outlined what you want to do in the simulations (how many with what varying inbetween them) + everything else sessa needs to know.
+It then writes session files (one per simulation) for sessa to read with these details in each.
+The second script opens sessa and gets it to run each session file one by one, and stores the results in a new excel file so you can compare all simulations easily at the end.

 Note you will need python and SESSA installed.
 I usually ran the scripts from batch files I will also upload examples.
 You need to tell that the path to your python and the script.